-Alex Dimakis is a Professor and holds the Archie W. Straiton Endowed Faculty Fellowship in Engineering in the Electrical & Computer Engineering department at The University of Texas at Austin.
+Alex Dimakis is a Professor and holds the Stanly P. Finch Centennial Professorship in Engineering in the Chandra Family Department of Electrical & Computer Engineering at The University of Texas at Austin.

 Prof. Dimakis received his Ph.D. in 2008 and M.S. degree in 2005 in electrical engineering and computer sciences from UC Berkeley and the Diploma degree from the National Technical University of Athens in 2003.
 During 2009 he was a CMI postdoctoral scholar at Caltech.
 He received an NSF Career award in 2011, a Google faculty research award in 2012 and the Eli Jury dissertation award in 2008.
 He is the co-recipient of several best paper awards including the joint Information Theory and Communications Society Best Paper Award in 2012.

 He is currently serving as an associate editor for IEEE Signal Processing letters.
 He served as chair of the Data Storage track at Globecom and was a keynote speaker at the Int.
 Symposium on Network Coding (NetCod).
 His research interests include information theory, coding theory, signal processing, and networking, with a current focus on distributed storage, network coding, distributed inference and message passing algorithms.